samson84/asterisk-demo/readme.md

 # Docker

+Docker is a container solution, responsible to explicit describe applications, services and its execution environment, also isolate them from each other.
+Provides scaling and network management over multiple hosts.
+The real magic is a vivid ecosystem created by the docker community around a bunch of pre-baked applications.

+Learn more here: [Docker]

 ## Paths and files
- * `./docker-build`: the build directory for the docker images
+ * `./docker-build`: the build directory for the docker image.
- * `./dokcer-build/config`: The asterisk config files.
+ * `./dokcer-build/config`: The asterisk config files location.
 If they have a `j2` extension, will be processed as a jinja2 template. (--> See below.)
  * `./env.example`: lists of used environment variables to **run** the docker image.
 Rename to `.env`, and fill with correct values to automatically process by docker-compose. (--> See below.)